Three Ways Companies Can Prepare for the Libor Transition

 However, FASB recently reached a tentative decision on the handling of changes in a contract’s reference rate.
 Such changes, including the Libor transition, would be accounted for as a continuation of a contract rather than the creation of a new contract if certain criteria are met.
 This decision will undergo a public comment period prior to approval.
 However, the proposal represents a significant step toward easing the accounting burden on companies.

 Similarly, there are impacts associated with intercompany loans that include Libor as a base rate and that likely do not include language identifying a fall-back rate.
 As intercompany loans are required to be priced on an arm’s length basis for transfer pricing purposes, changing the underlying interest rate on a loan will require an updated analysis — and potentially a change in policy — to ensure the loan remains priced at arm’s length.

-Financial and Valuation Models.
 Financial and valuation models are prevalent in the accounting and finance functions, including in financial planning, valuation of intangible assets as a result of business combinations, and valuation of financial instruments.
 Libor is often used as a component of the discount rate, which is a key input.
 The transition away from Libor will force entities to adjust their model inputs.
 That will potentially have accounting effects like updated fair values or downstream impacts on impairment conclusions.

 As with any major change, the shift away from Libor will affect companies in different ways.
 Knowing how an organization is affected by the current benchmark and devising a robust strategy will be crucial to preventing disruptions and unexpected impacts on earnings.
 This strategy should include a complete list of affected contracts, processes, and structures and should incorporate an internal governance mechanism for overseeing the transition.
 Companies should begin this process immediately to lessen the impact of adopting new reference rates.